dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 ### SNS — Event Fan-out

-Every `s3:ObjectCreated` event fires a notification to the `olist-landing-topic` SNS topic.
+Every `s3:ObjectCreated:*`, `s3:ObjectRemoved:*`, and `s3:LifecycleExpiration:*` event fires a notification to the `olist-landing-topic` SNS topic.
 SNS decouples the ingestion agent from all downstream compute — the CDC agent has no knowledge of Databricks, SQS, or anything downstream.
 This also allows new consumers (alerting, archival, compliance auditing) to subscribe to the topic without modifying a single line of ingestion code.

 <img width="1609" height="517" alt="image" src="https://github.com/user-attachments/assets/8d3b1a1f-25eb-4a94-8a8e-c3ec7465930f" />